University Emergency Response Team

 If you're keen to join the University's emergency response team, contact firstname.lastname@example.org

 We run recruitment in February to March each year.
 We hold a few open training sessions to allow prospective members to to see if it's for them, before inviting formal applications to join the team.

 Regular training takes place weekly during the academic terms on Monday nights from 5.30pm–7.30pm.
-There are also full day training courses from time to time in subjects such as first aid and general rescue.
+There are also formal training courses on weekends from time to time to gain qualifications in subjects such as first aid and general rescue.

 No previous experience is necessary, but we look for people who work well in a team, are willing to learn, and are committed to attending training.
 All training and relevant equipment is provided.